espruino/BangleApps/apps/presentor/README.md

 7. Fill the subjects, times in minutes (seconds optional) and Notes (optional) The subject/times are on your watch displayed in a tall font, the notes in a very small font
+Note: If you don't fill in any notes you can still save and the presentor will be for input only and not give any timing details.

 8. Select "Save" and exit the pop-up window